ZcashFoundation/frost/book/src/zcash/server.md

 Output: empty

 Closes the given session.
 Only the Coordinator who created the session can close it.
-Sessions also expire, by default after 24 hours.
+Sessions also expire by default after 24 hours.